 Babywise tells us to leave our babies during the night.
 After 8 weeks, forsake their nighttime needs.
 Far from allowing the quiet refuge of everlasting arms under the child, Ezzo warns against holding the baby "too much" and recommends the use playpens, baby seats, cribs and blanket training to keep them apart.

-Mother is to forget the baby at her breast to go on dates with her husband.
+Mother is told to forget the baby at her breast to go on dates with her husband.

 She is to have no compassion when they cry out to her.
 In fact he discourages parents from using a baby monitor so that you will not hear the baby's crying,